SeldonIO/seldon-core/docs/source/contents/inference/index.md

 For making synchronous requests, the process will generally be:
 1. Find the appropriate service endpoint (IP address and port) for accessing the installation of Seldon Core v2.
 1. Determine the appropriate headers/metadata for the request.
-2. Make requests via REST or gRPC.
+1. Make requests via REST or gRPC.

 ### Find the Seldon Service Endpoint

 1. If you are running Seldon locally with Docker Compose, by default the endpoint will be `0.0.0.0:9000`
     * This is set by the `ENVOY_DATA_PORT` environment variable
- 2. If you are running in Kubernetes, Seldon creates a single `Service` called `seldon-mesh` in the namespace it is installed into, usually `seldon-mesh`.
+1. If you are running in Kubernetes, Seldon creates a single `Service` called `seldon-mesh` in the namespace it is installed into, by default also called `seldon-mesh`.
-    If this is exposed via a load balancer, the appropriate address and port can be found via:
+    If this `Service` is exposed via a load balancer, the appropriate address and port can be found via:

      ```bash
      kubectl get svc seldon-mesh -n seldon-mesh -o jsonpath='{.status.loadBalancer.ingress[0].ip}'